 My Beautiful Prompt | Using Prezto & ZSH19 Mar 2016

-I first learned to take baby steps on the command line about two years ago as I had to diagnose problems with remote installations of the IIoT application my team was building.
-But it wasn’t until a few months back when I switched to Ubuntu as my primary operating system that I truly appreaciated the power and awesomeness that a command line puts at the tips of your fingers.
+I took my first baby steps on the command line about two years ago when I had to diagnose problems with remote installations of the IIoT application I was working on.
+But it wasn’t until a few months ago (when I switched to MacOS & Ubuntu), that I truly appreciated the power and awesomeness of the command line.

-zsh and finally migrated to oh-my-zsh), I experimented with various terminal themes and custom prompts.
+zsh and migrated to oh-my-zsh.
+I also tried out various terminal themes and custom prompts.

-I hadn’t found quite the fit until I switched from using oh-my-zsh (it was becoming more of a burden) to Prezto.
+I hadn’t found quite the fit until I switched from using oh-my-zsh (it was becoming burdensome) to Prezto.

-Two things I loved about this prompt: - The clean seperation between user@computer and directory path - The seperation of information on one line and commands on the other
+Two things I loved about this prompt: - The clean separation between user@computer and directory path - The separation of information on one line and commands on the other

-I started of with the giddy prompt as my basis.
+I started off with the giddy prompt as my basis.
 A few modifications got me a prompt that I am finally satisfied with.

-I didn’t quite like how the cyan in the theme was coming out for me.
-Went to the pallete editor from the top menu of the Gnome Terminal (Preferences > Base 16 Eighties Dark Profile > Color) and changed the pallete entry 7 to
+If you don’t quite like how any particular color in the theme is coming out, you can always fine-tune it through the pallete editor (from the top menu of the Gnome Terminal Preferences > Base 16 Eighties Dark Profile > Color).
+I’ve changed the cyan in pallete entry 7 to

-I also modified the colors, font strengths and arrangement of username and directory filepath.
+I’ve also modified the font strengths and arrangement of username and directory file path.